 Why you should never, ever leave your cello in a hot car

-As summer approaches here's a valuable reminder about keeping your instruments safe from hot temperatures.
+Summer is here and here's a valuable reminder about keeping your instruments safe from hot temperatures.

 Indiana instrument repairers and sellers Knapp Music shared a picture that will strike fear into the heart of any string-player.